Back to Forests

 • "Don’t force your beliefs on others.”

-And underneath all of them is a quiet assumption:
+And underneath many of them sits a quiet assumption:

-Because deep down, you don’t just think some things are wrong for you.
+Because deep down, you do not just think some things are wrong for you.
+You think they are wrong.

 The Moral Intuition No One Can Shake

-Try as we might to flatten morality into taste, instinct, or cultural preference—none of us live that way.
+Try as we might to flatten morality into taste, instinct, or cultural preference, none of us actually live that way when the wound is real.

 • “Murder?
-Not for me, but hey, different strokes.”
+Not for me, but different strokes."

-• “Slavery is wrong in our society, but maybe okay in others.”
+• "Slavery is wrong in our society, but maybe fine elsewhere."

 Relativism Works Until Something Hurts

-Moral relativism is fine when you’re talking about:
+Moral relativism feels plausible when you are talking about:

 • Coffee preferences